 Why do this?
 So you don’t burn the garlic!
 It makes it all bitter and unpleasant.
 I don’t get too fussy, but I remove most of it and set it aside.

-Now get your pressure cooker hot, add some oil and give the beef a good sear on all sides.
-For three pounds of meat, do the searing in two batches to keep from overcrowding the pot.
+Now get your cooker hot, add some oil and give the beef a good sear on all sides.
+For three pounds, do the searing in two batches to keep from overcrowding the pot.
 Once it’s seared, move it to a bowl.

 Then add the onions, soften, add the marinade and some flour, stir, and add the wine and anchovies.
-I like to get the wine boiling before I pressure cook since it’s going to take time to heat up anyway and this way the wine gets reduced a bit too.
+I like to get the wine boiling before I add it to the pressure cooker since it’s going to take time to heat up anyway and this way the wine gets reduced a bit too.

-Tip: For a gluten-free pot roast, either skip the thickener entirely or whisk 1 tsp of cornstarch into the wine.
+Tip: For gluten-free, either skip the thickener entirely or whisk 1 tsp of cornstarch into the wine.

 After you’ve done all the prep, now you get to seal it up and walk away!